There are a number of reasons why people find it difficult or impossible to brush their teeth.

 - Hypnosis may help.
 Make sure you choose a qualified hypnotherapist.

-- You can find out more about gagging here: How to deal with a bad gag reflex.
+- You can find lots more tips for preventing the gag reflex here: How to deal with a bad gag reflex.

 - Some people find the sound of manual brushes harder to cope with, others can’t deal with the sound of electric brushes.
 Use the type of brush you find easiest.

 - Drowning out the sound can help a lot.
 Brushing your teeth while having a shower works really well.

 - Or use headphones to listen to loud music while brushing your teeth (be careful though that it’s not TOO loud to avoid hearing loss).
 Noise-cancelling headphones are ideal, but you can use whatever you have lying around.
 Some people find that headphones actually amplify the sound of the brush, but it might depend on the type of music you’re listening to (something relatively fast and deep without any breaks in the music tends to work well, but choose music that you enjoy).